 The Players Project

-- Noah Tuleja, Director of Theatre at Mount Holyoke College, will serve as the Artistic Director of the The Players Project and will be responsible for play selection, casting, auditions, running the weekly workshop/rehearsal, and any other needs for the staged readings/performances.
+- Noah Tuleja, Assistant Professor of Film Media Theater at Mount Holyoke College, is the Founding Director of the The Players Project and is responsible for play selection, casting, auditions, running the weekly workshop/rehearsal, and staged readings and performances.

-- Any student chosen to be part of the company should ideally have an interest in both drama and the Renaissance and how the intersection of the two can be looked at through a modern lens.
-It is also understood that if cast in the company you will be available for the weekly workshop/meeting and any other added rehearsal that may be needed before the final performances.
+- Student who join the company ideally will have an interest in both drama and the Renaissance and will be learning how the intersection of the two can be explored through a modern lens.